bmrussell/pyautokey/README.md

 - Static text replacement.
 - System tray icon.
 Right click and choose Quit to exit.
+- Hotkeys.
+Trigger a Python function on hotkey press like `ctrl+shift+u`

 ## CONFIGURATION FILE
 JSON configuration file `pyautokey.json` in the current directory or `%APPDATA%\pyautokey`.
 File should be UTF-8 encoded.
 Contents as follows: